Really clever and very assiduous Chambers & Partners

 Tax Junior of the Year, The Legal 500 Bar Awards 2022

-Shortlisted for the Tax Junior award at the Chambers UK Bar Awards (Nov 2023)
+Tax Junior of the Year, Chambers UK Bar Awards 2024

 Call: 2008